 If you already read my About page, you know that I’ve been struggling with hormone imbalance for a long time and I’m still learning things about my body that never cease to amaze me.
 My body developed multiple cysts in my breasts, and only recently did I manage to put things together to figure out what was wrong and how I can solve the situation.

 Every time I visited the doctor for my bi-annual breast ultrasound, he always recommended a fine-needle aspiration or surgery because two of my cysts were large and pretty uncomfortable.
 I’ve chosen to find medicine in my own body, being mindful about alternative therapies.
-Diagnosing your breast condition right after you discover the problem (pain or lump) by ultrasound or mammography (after 40 years old) is the first thing you should do before making a “battle plan”.
+Diagnosing your breast condition right after you discover the problem (pain or lump) by ultrasound, thermography or MRI is the first thing you should do before making a “battle plan”.
 But when it comes to surgery, I only consider it as a way to remove the effects, and not one that solves the cause.
 If you really want to understand how your mind and body work together to keep you healthy, then searching for the root of the problem seems to be a more appropriate way.

 Nourishing your mind with positive thoughts and gently approaching your body with love and healthy food are the keys to understanding how things come together when it comes to energies, mind, and body.
 Here are the natural ways to nurture breast health that I made a routine from, and it would be great if you would share with us in the comments your own ways of dealing with breast cysts.

 1. Avoid meat, dairy, and processed foods

 These create acidity and lead to an increased risk of chronic disease.
 Moreover, because of the high concentration of saturated fat, dairy products can lead to hormone imbalance, which your body will signal by developing PCOS and breast cysts.

 2. Include ingredients in your diet that balance hormone production